How To Motivate Yourself To Workout In Winter

 Set a Goal

 To help you stay motivated, you need a goal to work towards.
-It can be a Big Hairy Audacious goal, like climbing Mt Kosciusko, walking the 60km Coastrek or signing up for the Stayin’ Wild Challenge.
+It can be a Big Hairy Audacious goal, like climbing Mt Kosciusko or completing Coastrek.
 It’s difficult to have overseas hiking adventure goals at the moment because of travel restrictions, but you can still look local for an epic adventure.
 You can also set yourself mini goals to stay motivated, like walking 10,000 steps every day.

 Having your heart and mind set on a goal you want to achieve helps keep your motivation flowing when times get tough!
 Making progress every week, every month and every season will keep you focused on your daily walking and the little things that will lead you back into the wilderness with your tribe.